‘Cult Of Chucky’ Details And Teaser Confirm Another ‘Child’s Play’ Sequel [Video]

-For horror fans, few franchises are as thrilling or as much fun as the Child’s Play series, which has primarily starred Brad Dourif as serial killer Charles Lee Ray turned murderous Good Guy doll, Chucky.
+For horror fans, few franchises are as thrilling or as much fun as the Child’s Play series, which has primarily starred Brad Dourif as serial killer Charles Lee Ray, whose murderous soul gets transferred into Good Guy doll, Chucky.
 Even after 30 years of terrorizing audiences, Chucky still remains a favored horror icon, so it should come as no surprise that a new sequel is in the works.
-The seventh installment of the Child’s Play series, Cult of Chucky, is well on its way and, proving you can’t keep a Good Guy down, we already have a trailer for the new film.
+The seventh installment of the Child’s Play series, Cult of Chucky, is well on its way, and proving you can’t keep a Good Guy down, we already have a trailer for the new film.

 Universal 1440 Entertainment Drops A First Look At Cult Of Chucky